germanoeich/Latios-Framework-Add-Ons/~Contributors Documentation~/Creating a new add-on.md

 only the presentation name will be shown in search results.
 A good way to do this is to put the add-on name in parenthesis as a suffix like this: `“Latios/My Cool Add-On/My Authoring (My Cool Add-On)”`.

+### Incomplete Add-Ons

+Your add-on does not need to be functional when you first attempt to add it.
+As long as it is inert, and the README documents its incomplete status, you can still push it out to the public.
+You may wish to do this to make it easier for others to collaborate and contribute and help get the add-on across the finish line.

 ## Licensing your Add-On